 Product Recommended: Watco Lacquer Semi Gloss Wood Finish

-A film finish is not recommended for a workbench that will be exposed to harsh conditions like extreme heat or cold and water.
-It’s not the most durable option available for protecting your workbench and may be a bit slippery, thus this finish is recommended for workbenches that will be used indoors and sparsely; not too much.
+A film finish is not recommended for a workbench that will be exposed to harsh conditions like extreme heat or cold water.
+It’s not the most durable option available for protecting your workbench and maybe a bit slippery, thus this finish is recommended for workbenches that will be used indoors and sparsely; not too much.

 5. Oil Finish